tillitis/tillitis-key1/hw/application_fpga/core/tk1/README.md

 ADDR_APP_SIZE:  0x0d
 ```

-These registers provide read only information to the loaded app to
+These registers provide read-only information to the loaded app to
 itself - where it was loaded and its size.
 The values are written by
 FW as part of the loading of the app.
 The registers can't be written
-when the `ADDR_SYSTEM_MODE_CTRL` has been set.
+after the `ADDR_SYSTEM_MODE_CTRL` has been set for the first time.

 ### Access to Blake2s